Estonia

 The ideal candidate would be someone self-driven with a strong commitment to community service.
 Well-qualified candidates who possess a Bachelor’s degree in any discipline will be considered.
 Anyone with experience in mentoring, teaching, or working with youth will be strongly considered.
 Previous teaching experience and/or TESL/TESOL certification is not required but is helpful.
 Applicants must be fluent English speakers.

-The ETA program in Estonia has a community service component, and close collaboration with U.S. Embassy-run programs and initiatives is expected.
+The ETA program in Estonia has a community service component.
+Close collaboration with U.S. Embassy-run programs and initiatives is expected.

 Eligibility